2018 Minnesota Twins season

 The 2018 Minnesota Twins season was the 58th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their ninth season at Target Field and the 118th overall in the American League.
 The Twins began the season on March 29 on the road against the Baltimore Orioles and ended the season at home against the Chicago White Sox.
-The Twins finished the 2018 season at 78–84, 13 games out of first place in a weak American League Central division.
+The Twins finished the 2018 season at 78–84, 13 games out of first place in a weak American League Central.
 The record led to the firing of manager Paul Molitor the day after the season ended.
 Also, this season would prove to be the 15th and final season for career Twin Joe Mauer, who retired following the season.